 Each group of letters is color-coded to help students readily recall the initial strokes.
 Students might use colored pencils or pens that match the coding when they learn each string of letters.
 However, when they trace and write words that combine letters from different groups, they should not stop and switch writing instruments in the middle of a word to match the color coding.
 They need to use just one color since it is more important that they learn to write each word continuously at this stage.

 I appreciate the efficiency of CursiveLogic.
-While it should be especially helpful for older students, I think this approach should work well for students of all ages.
+Students learn all of the basic skills in one book, then can practice as much as needed with the others.
+While this approach should be especially helpful for older students, it should work well for students of all ages.